moka-rs/moka/README.md

    |                              no `AtomicU64` in `sync::atomic`
 ```

-These errors occur because `std::sync::atomic::AtomicU64` type is not provided on
+Such errors can occur because `std::sync::atomic::AtomicU64` is not provided on these
-these platforms but Moka uses it.
+platforms but Moka uses it.

-You can resolve the errors by disabling the default features of Moka.
-Edit your
+You can resolve the errors by disabling `atomic64` feature, which is one of the
-Cargo.toml to add `default-features = false` option to the dependency declaration.
+default features of Moka.
+Edit your Cargo.toml to add `default-features = false`
+to the dependency declaration.

 ```toml:Cargo.toml
 [dependencies]